 The x-axis title is placed at the bottom of the chart plot and is center-aligned with the device screen.
 The title should be clear and concise.

 Anatomy of a chart plot

 The empty state for charts is a way to provide guidance, context, and delight during moments where the user may experience connectivity issues or if the app displays an empty data set.
 The illustration works along with a solution-oriented message to express SAP Fiori’s brand identity.
 The empty state consists of the following:

 The image section displays an image provided by SAP Fiori Moments that expresses our brand values.
 Visit SAP Fiori Moments’ Guidelines to download illustration assets.

 The title is a single line of text to help the user understand the empty state.
 Keep the messaging clear and concise and the voice and tone consistent with SAP Fiori Moments’ guidelines.

 The description is a small multi-line text that provides more detail than the title.
 The description allows for more text but the message should be concise.

 Anatomy of the chart empty state

 The chart empty state utilizes a responsive layout to scale the empty state view at different widths.
 The content is reduced or added according to the size of the view.
-For example, the chart header and chart card will display a single-line title whereas the full-screen chart will display an illustration, title, and description.
+For example, the chart header and chart card display a single-line title, whereas the full-screen chart displays an illustration, title, and description.
 This is to reduce visual noise in instances where there are multiple charts on the same page without data.